-Demand varies from hour-to-hour, day-today, and season-to-season.
+Demand varies from hour-to-hour, day-to-day, and season to season.
 The usage, which is expressed in kilowatts (not kilowatt-hours), is called the "demand" on the system.

 Great Lakes Energy monitors demand over a 15-minute period.
-Members are charged for the highest 15-minute average kW usage recorded on the meter for the billing period.
-After Great Lakes Energy reads the meter each month, the demand is reset to zero and the meter starts over, recording the highest 15-minute average kW usage for the next billing period.
+The member is charged for the highest 15-minute average recorded on the demand meter for the billing period.
+After Great Lakes Energy reads the meter each month, the demand is reset to zero and the meter starts over, recording the highest 15-minute average for the next billing period.

-What Is The Demand Charge?
+What is the Demand Charge?

 The demand charge is based on each member's maximum 15-minute demand on the cooperative's distribution system each month.
 Demand is measured in kilowatts (kW).
-Members rates will have a charge amount for each kW of demand measured.
+Members are billed according to kW of demand for their rate.